cjloff/blog/src/blog/accessibility-tips.md

 <h2>1.
 Skip to Content</h2>

-Add a skip to content link to the top of your page to allow keyboard-only users to skip the main portion of the content on your page, this doesn’t have to be visually present on the page but can be brought into focus when the user is navigating through the page using the tab key:
+Add a skip to content link to the top of your page to allow keyboard-only users to skip to the main content on your page, this doesn’t have to be visually present on the page but can be brought into focus when the user is navigating through the page using the tab key:

 ```scss
 .navigate-to-content {